pilutak/eventmanager/README.md

 ```

-Configuration is done in the sys.config file
+Configuration is done in the /etc/em/em.config file
 ```
 [
     {em,